datacarpentry/r-socialsci/episodes/01-R basics.md

 >
 > > ## Solution
 > >
-> > It rounds down a number to the nearest integer value with 0.5 being rounded up.
+> > It rounds a number to the nearest integer value.
+In R, 5s are rounded to even digits, following IEC 60559, such that 12.5 and 11.5 will both round to 12.
 > >
 > >
 > {: .solution}